 ~Gloria Steinem, feminist organizer, writer, lecturer, activist

-For instance, sometimes it’s in the little random acts of kindness.
+Sometimes it’s in the everyday acts of kindness.

 I know you can do that.
 Your big heart is built for that.